microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/02_Query.md

 Follow these steps to connect to SQL Server deployed on OpenShift:

+1. Open a shell prompt and change to the **SQLonOpenShift/sqlonopenshift/02_query** directory.

-1. The most fundamental method to connect to SQL Server is to use sqlcmd and execute the T-SQL query SELECT @@version to determine the version of SQL Server installed.
+2. The most fundamental method to connect to SQL Server is to use sqlcmd and execute the T-SQL query SELECT @@version to determine the version of SQL Server installed.
 Think of this as the *Hello World* test of SQL Server.
 Execute the following commands from your shell prompt or use the script **step1_test_sql.sh** found in the **02_query** folder:<br><br>
 `SERVERIP=$(oc get service | grep mssql-service | awk {'print $4'})`<br>
 `PORT=31433`<br>
 `sqlcmd -Usa -PSql2019isfast -S$SERVERIP,$PORT -Q"SELECT @@version"`